 20. Try a New Restaurant

 Reviled by penny-pinchers and dieters alike, the dreaded restaurant meal is indeed something you can do without.
 But splurging on a fancy dinner can also be a singular romantic experience when it involves a new cuisine or elevated cooking technique.
 And most people dine out more than once on a proper vacation.
 Why not let someone else do the cooking on your staycation?

 Better yet, make an evening out of it.
 Pregame dinner with a drink at a local brewery or cocktail bar.
 Afterward, walk off the meal with a stroll through the park, along the riverfront, or wherever the mood takes you.
 Cap off the night at a bar or club with live music and a reasonable cover.

 Pro tip: If you’d prefer to have that restaurant meal from your favorite restaurant at home, you can have it delivered through DoorDash.

 21. Get a Last-Minute Hotel Deal

 Budget permitting, spend a staycation night away from home – but not too far.
 Start by checking HotelTonight for last-minute deals on upscale hotels in your city.

-Unintended splurges happen just as easily in your hometown as in Hawaii, Aspen, or Paris: a couple of nights at the Four Seasons or that trendy-but-overpriced boutique hotel downtown, a chef-driven tasting menu for two, front-row seats at the orchestra.
-These experiences, while romantic and out of the ordinary, aren’t so good for your bottom line.
+Unintended splurges happen just as easily in your hometown as in Hawaii, Aspen, or Paris.
+A couple of nights at the Four Seasons, a chef-driven tasting menu for two, and front-row seats at the orchestra can add up fast.
+These experiences, while romantic and fun, aren’t so good for your bottom line.